-- 15.23 Although an application for a Casino Premises Licence may be made at any time, the Licensing Authority will not consider any Stage 2 applications until the closing date for applications in the competition. - 15.24 At Stage 2, the applicant will be required to state what 'greatest benefit' they can bring to the residents of Southampton and how they can contribute to the wellbeing of the area.
+- 15.4015.23 Although an application for a Casino Premises Licence may be made at any time, Tthe Licensing Authority will not consider any Stage 2 applications until the closing date for applications in the competition. - 15.4215.24 At Stage 2, the applicant will be required to state what 'greatest benefit' they can bring to the residents of Southampton and how they can contribute to the wellbeing of the area. - 15.4415.25 Details of the Licensing Authority's evaluation criteria and an explanation of the proposed process will be part of the Application Pack that will be sent to applicants.